Today is sad beyond words.

 Where the friends of man and woman do run,

-When their time on earth is over and done.
+When their time on earth is over

 For here, between this world and the next,